Hakob650/Linking/April23/task2/README.md

 3.Using The Functions in main

-In main.c,headers "math.h" and "strring_utils.h" are included,this allows to call the functions declared in the header.
+In main.c,headers "math.h" and "string_utils.h" are included,this allows to call the functions declared in the header.

 4.Compile each .c file into an object file